-4 best practices for communication among remote teams.
+4 best practices for communication among remote-work teams.
 These four remote-work strategies can help keep your workforce connected, regardless of their location.

-1. Remember communication at works goes beyond long-form emails.
+1. Communication at work goes beyond long-form emails.

 One big loss when working from home is that employees may be less willing to reach out to one another on non-work related issues.
 In the office, team members often connect through casual moments between tasks and during lunch.
 Casual conversation is not only good for team morale, but may contribute to more creative problem solving and a willingness among employees to help their organization and coworkers.